pelosek2525/studio/content/guides/apartment-life/kokot.md

 ---
-title: "How to kokot your address"
+title: "How to register your address"
-excerpt: "The kokot process for registering your address (Anmeldung) in Prague."
+excerpt: "The official process for registering your address (Anmeldung) in Prague."
 updatedAt: "2024-08-23"
 readingTime: 5
 ---